DevExpress/devextreme-demos/JSDemos/Demos/Popover/Overview/jQuery/description.md

 ## Bind and Arrange the Popover

 Use the [target](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/#target) property to bind the Popover to an element.
 To arrange the Popover at a certain side of the target element, specify the [position](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/#position) property.

 ## Show and Hide the Popover

-Specify [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events#event_listing) in the target element's markup that need to be triggered to change the Popover's visibility.
-Bind the [visible](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/#visible) property of the Popover to a variable and use event handlers to toggle this variable.
+To show and hide the Popover in response to certain events, specify the [showEvent](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/showEvent/) and [hideEvent](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/hideEvent/) properties.
+These properties can accept multiple events at once as well as an object with the following parameters: [name](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/showEvent/#name) and [delay](/Documentation/ApiReference/UI_Components/dxPopover/Configuration/showEvent/#delay).

 ## Customize Content